websight-io/starter/README.md

 ## Project structure

+- `application` - components related code and scripts
+    - `backend` - contains application elements (components, templates, etc.) and Java code
-- `luna` - contains Luna project with sample content
+- `content` - contains sample content created with use of application
-- `distribution` - contains Luna distribution in form of a Docker image
+- `distribution` - builds a distribution of the project - instance feature model and docker images for runtime components
-- `environment` - contains scripts and instruction on how to run Luna local environment using Docker Compose
+- `environment` - contains scripts and files used but build environment
+    - `local` - starts local environment
+- `tests` - responsible for the automatic distribution validation
+    - `content` - contains content used for end to end tests
+    - `end-to-end` - end-to-end tests validating distribution

 ## Community